-A SoC Top then extends the System class with any config-specific components.
+A SoC Top then extends the System class with traits for custom components.
 In Chipyard, this includes things like adding a NIC, UART, and GPIO as well as setting up the hardware for the bringup method.
 Please refer to Communicating with the DUT for more information on these bringup methods.